-The Curb Center for Art, Enterprise & Public Policy at Vanderbilt University is a national policy center committed to research and learning which challenges education, policy, and arts leaders to rethink creative and cultural expression in contemporary society.
+The Curb Center for Art, Enterprise & Public Policy at Vanderbilt University is committed to research and learning which challenges education, policy, and arts leaders to rethink creative and cultural expression in contemporary society.

 Working at the intersection of research, policy, and practice, the Curb Center seeks to: